sharma1981/liteExchange/README.md

 ## <a name="Configuration">**6.
 Configuring and running the server :**

-The engine executable looks for "ome.ini" file.
+The engine executable looks for "liteExchange.ini" file.
 There is a few categories of configuration parameters.

 | General and order entry mode						| Description                                                   |